iryna-hordiichuk/goit-react-hw-02-phonebook-formik/README.md

-Telephone book application which allowss to add, delete and filter contacts.
-It uses Formik library to create Form component (uncontrolled form under the hood).
+Phonebook application which allows to add, delete and filter contacts.
+It uses Formik library to create Form component (controlled form under the hood).